alecwangcq/EigenDamage-Pytorch/README.md

 # EigenDamage: Structured Pruning in the Kronecker-Factored Eigenbasis
-This repo contains the official implementations of "EigenDamage: Structured Pruning in the Kronecker-Factored Eigenbasis".
+This repo contains the official implementations of [EigenDamage: Structured Pruning in the Kronecker-Factored Eigenbasis](https://arxiv.org/abs/1905.05934).
 Details are listed below:
  <img align="right" width="380" height="280" src="imgs/figure1.png">

 1. The config file for the experiments are under the directory of `configs/`.